bhavika28/breast-cancer-ml-ensemble/README.md

 # Breast Mass Classification Using DecisionTrees, Random Forests, AdaBoost and Naive Bayes with PCA

-### Project Title:
-**"Breast Mass Classification Using Decision Trees, Random Forests, AdaBoost, and Naive Bayes with PCA for Feature Reduction"**

 ### Steps for the Project:

 #### Step 1: Import the Dataset